stevenrbrill/icmeRefresherComputing2018/computingAtStanford.md

   * Install XMing or MobaXterm and connect with the X11 option in the Windows X11 Client
   * Alternatively, Windows users can also uses the Linux subsystem for most Linux things. https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/

+Here is a link to more information about connecting to Farmshare: https://srcc.stanford.edu/farmshare2/connecting

 For next class, you will be asked to connect to Farmshare from your own computer with X11 forwarding, so we can follow some Linux tutorials.

 ### Farmshare software